AmarDange/Archana-Bazaar/README.md

      </details>

  -   __F02 Landing Page image and call to action__

     - The landing area includes a photograph and a text overlay that together clearly identify the purpose of the business.
-      The cyan & pink colours and 'welcome message are intended to be appealing to the user.
+The cyan and Pink colours and 'welcome' message are intended to be appealing to the user and convey a message to have a look on book list.

-    - A large bright "See Our Books & Stationery" button is placed central to the screen as an eye-catching call to action which gives the user an obvious quick route to the page.
+    - A large bright "See Our Books and Stationery" button is placed central to the screen as an eye-catching call to action which gives the user an obvious quick route to the menu page.

       <details>
       <summary>Landing Pge</summary>